-The North and North West Community Legal Service is a regional based service, striving to support those in the community who have least access and least power to support themselves.
-Our goal is to give assistance to anyone who is having difficulty accessing, or is unsure how to access, the legal system.
-With offices located in Armidale and Moree, NSW, our staff travel considerable distances on a regular basis to provide support throughout the New England and North West.
+The North and North West Community Legal Service is a regionally based generalist legal service which strives to support the least advantaged members of our community, especially those who have difficulty accessing the legal system.
+With an office located in Armidale, our staff travel considerable distances on a regular basis to provide legal advice, Court appearance and other support throughout the New England and North West regions of NSW.

 Our small, tight-knit team work to provide our local communities with assistance in such matters as:

 Criminal Law/AVO’s (court liaison service at Armidale and Glen Innes Local Court)

 Domestic/Family Violence issues

 The position is funded for 35 hours per week (Monday to Friday between 9:00am – 1:00pm & 2:00pm – 5:00pm).
 Hours may vary for the purposes of circuit delivery.